20 beautiful places to visit in Devon

 The Devon Jurassic Coastline is part of the South West Coast Path, so there are countless footpaths and trails to hike.

-Walking is the best way to experience all that this unique part of the country has to offer.
+I think that walking is the best way to experience all that this unique part of the country has to offer.

 The Jurassic Coast starts in Exmouth on the South Coast of Devon.
 Here you can discover the rich red Triassic Rock and see the stacks at Ladram Bay.